ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 example, the batch size is 20, but the leader opts to process the reports in sub-batches of 10.
 Each sub-batch takes two round-trips to process.

-In order to allow the helpers to retain minimal state, the helper can attach a state parameter to its response, with the leader returning the state value in the next request, thus offloading the state to the leader.
-This state value MUST be cryptographically protected as described in {{agg-init}}.

 ~~~
 Leader                                                 Helper